AdobeDocs/adobeio-events/sdk/journaling.md

 RxJS provides a lot of flexibility in handling events.
 You can compose functions declaratively in sequence to work on the emitted data.

-For more complicated use cases, you can make use of [RxJS operators](https://rxjs.dev/guide/operators) to filter certain events, transform the events, etc. Such an implementation would look something like :
+For more complicated use cases, you can make use of [RxJS operators](https://rxjs.dev/guide/operators) to filter certain events, transform the events, etc. Such an implementation would look something like:

 ```javascript
 const { filter, map, takeWhile } = require('rxjs/operators')